sudharsahn/proj1-pageserver/README.md

 ### What do I need?
 Where will it work? ###

 * Designed for Unix, mostly interoperable on Linux (Ubuntu) or MacOS.
-  Target environment is Raspberry Pi.
-  ** May also work on Windows, but no promises.
-A Linux virtual machine may work, but our experience has not been good; if you don't have a Raspberry Pi in hand yet, you may want to test on shared server ix-dev.
+May also work on Windows, but no promises.
+A Linux virtual machine may work, but our experience has not been good; you may want to test on shared server ix-dev.

 * You will need Python version 3.4 or higher.

 * Designed to work in "user mode" (unprivileged), therefore using a port number above 1000 (rather than port 80 that a privileged web server would use)

 * Windows 10 note: The new Windows bash on ubuntu looks promising.
   If you are running Windows 10, please give this a try and let me know if the Ubuntu/bash environment is suitable for CIS 322 develpment.

 ### Assignment ###
 * Fork this repository to create your own repository on Github.
-(Read the 'git' documentation as needed, and create an account on Github if you don't have one.)
+(Read the 'git' documentation as needed, and create an account on Github if you don't have one.
+You should've already done finished this as part of Project 0.)
 * Clone your repository onto the machine you want to work on.
 * Make and test your changes.
 Use both automated tests (the script in the 'tests' directory) and some manual tests.
-In addition to your development environment, test on a Raspberry Pi running Ubuntu.
 * Revise this README.md file:  Erase what is no longer relevant and add identifying information.
+If you have concerns about adding your email ID, let the instructors know.

   ~~~~
-  ## Author: Lil (Nancy) Magill , jill@uoregon.edu ##
+  ## Author: John Doe, jdoe@uoregon.edu ##
   ~~~~

 * Copy the skel-credentials.ini file to credentials.ini, then edit it